1. Make your creativity a priority. If it’s not a “must-do” it will continually be a “want to”.

 Share in the comments, below.

-Last week I posted one question about creative practice that I thought a few of you would respond to.
+Last week I asked readers one question about their creative habit that I thought a few of you would respond to.

 Little did I know you would have so much to say on the subject.

-Not only are there hundreds of responses, but you all gave such considered, thoughtful answers.
+Not only are there hundreds of responses, but everyone gave such considered, thoughtful answers.

 I’ve spent hours reading and absorbing all you’ve shared.